110+ Life-Changing Books and Works of Art

 107 Sean and John tap dancing to Beyonce.
 Sean and John are rhythm tappers in the Savion Glover tradition.
 They tap to pop songs on slivers of plywood, and their feet move as fast as Zakir Hussein’s hands on the tabla — faster than the camera can capture.

 108 Homeless by the Kenyan Boys Choir.
-This entire Paul Simon album is genius, but this song, which I played on loop during a backpacking trip in Mozambique and Malawi, reminds me of adventure and giant moonlit expanses in Southern Africa.
+This entire Paul Simon album is genius, but this song, which I once played on loop during a backpacking trip in Mozambique and Malawi, reminds me of adventure and giant moonlit expanses in Southern Africa.
+The Kenyan Boys Choir rendition is gorgeous, complete with sunsets over the Maasai Mara.